dortania/OpenCore-Legacy-Patcher/docs/UNINSTALL.md

 2. Restart the computer and [Reset NVRAM.](https://support.apple.com/HT204063)
 3. Boot the computer using the installer USB drive.
 4. Go to Disk Utility and choose View -> Show All Devices.
-5. Wipe the full disk by choosing the top option on the left sidebar
+5. Wipe the full disk by choosing the top disk option on the left sidebar and selecting "Erase".
 6. Start macOS installation.

 ## Manual methods